The Fermi Large Area Telescope

-\item For a full-sky observatory, a squat aspect ratio is needed, the geometrical shape defining the \mod{FOV}.
-The choice of a self-triggering tracker \mod{made it possible}, allowing to do without \mod{a} time-of-flight detector between tracker and calorimeter. \item The size of the instrument \mod{was} limited by the available launcher: for the LAT, the Delta-II ``Heavy'' launch vehicle constrained the lateral size to $\sim 2$~m and the mass to $\sim 3,000$~kg. \item High efficiency and excellent spatial resolution in the tracker \mod{were considered} key parameters.
-A Silicon tracker having the necessary thickness would have been too costly and with too many readout channels: conversion foils of high-Z material were interleaved, balancing the conversion efficiency and the loss of resolution due to multiple scattering in the foils. \item The design downlink budget of $<300$~kbps limited the number of readout channels and the number of bits available per channel, the average trigger rate and mandated the presence of a powerful background filter on board. \item The required mission time of 5 years (\mod{with a goal of 10 years}) required no consumables, substantial radiation hardness, and a highly modular structure to limit the impact of any damage or failure. \end{itemize}
+\item For a full-sky observatory a squat aspect ratio is preferred, since the geometrical shape defines the FOV.
+On the other hand, a time-of-flight detector between tracker and calorimeter is very useful for trigger and background rejection, but requires a tall instrument.
+The choice of a self-triggering tracker made it possible to do without. \item The size of the instrument was limited by the available launcher: for the LAT, the Delta-II ``Heavy'' launch vehicle constrained the lateral size to $\sim 2$~m and the mass to $\sim 3,000$~kg. \item High efficiency and excellent spatial resolution in the tracker were considered key parameters.
+A Silicon tracker having the necessary thickness would have been too costly and with too many readout channels: conversion foils of high-Z material were interleaved, balancing the conversion efficiency and the loss of resolution due to multiple scattering in the foils. \item The design downlink budget of $<300$~kbps limited the number of readout channels and the number of bits available per channel, the average trigger rate and mandated the presence of a powerful background filter on board. \item The required mission time of 5 years (with a goal of 10 years) required no consumables, substantial radiation hardness, and a highly modular structure to limit the impact of any damage or failure. \end{itemize}